This article was updated March 12th, 2021

-At current growth rates, there will be more than 30 million electric vehicles (EVs) on U.S. roads within a decade, and that was projected before California and New Jersey called for a ban on gas car sales by 2035.
+At current growth rates, there will be more than 30 million electric vehicles (EVs) on U.S. roads within a decade, and that was projected before California, New Jersey, and Massachusetts called to ban gas car sales by 2035.
 So, the question is — where will they all charge?

 There are a number of efforts underway to increase public charging, especially fast-charging along major highway corridors by companies like Electrify America, EVgo, and Tesla.
 But if today is any guide, more than 80% of charging will continue to take place at home.
 That’s great news for homeowners since most “fueling” won’t even take a trip to a station across town; instead, drivers can pull into their own garage and charge up overnight.